nyxxxie/serenity/CONTRIBUTING.md

 ## Branching
 Spade uses the [gitflow][3] development model.
 Branches other than develop and master are to take the form `<type>/<name>`.
-For example, a new feature branch that implements a widget should be named `feature/new_widget`.
-Do not make changes in develop or master.
-Favor underscores for spaces over dashes.
+Please use the `<name>` field to reference an issue number.
+If there is no issue for what you want to contribute, you may use a descriptive name (EG: `feature/new_widget`).
+Favor underscores over dashes for spaces.

 ## Code style
 Code must adhere to [PEP8][4] with the following additions: